TelegramBots/book/src/4/passport/key.md

 ## From PEM Format

 This is the easier option and recommended **for development time only**.
-We can generate an [RSA .NET object] from the PEM format using the [BouncyCastle package].
+We can generate an [RSA .NET object] from an RSA Key in PEM format using the [BouncyCastle package].

 ```bash
 dotnet add package BouncyCastle